artfauq/generator-exprest-api/generators/app/templates/CONTRIBUTING.md

 #### How to

-- All routes should be defined in the `routes/` folder.
+- All routes should be defined in `routes/`
-- New route files should be added to the `routes/index.js` file.
+  - For each main route endpoint, a folder with the route endpoint as folder name should be added to the `routes/` folder and contain at least:
-- Each file should represent a main route endpoint and its filename should match this endpoint: for example, `routes/articles.js` should define all routes from the `/articles` endpoint.
+    - An `index.js` file declaring the various route endpoints
-- Request handlers associated to these routes should be defined in the `controllers/` folder.
+    - A `controller.js` file defining the request handlers associated to these routes
-- The folder should mirror the `routes/` folder: one controller file per route file with a filename matching the associated route endpoint (ex: `controllers/articles.js`).
-- Each controller should define and export one request handler function per route.
-- Finally, all the business logic (retrieving, creating or updating data, etc) should be defined in the `services/` folder.
+- All the business logic (retrieving, creating or updating data, etc) should be defined in the `services/` folder.

 #### Example